 So In Closing

-Nothing happens in business without people… please get that.
-Some form of networking will always be necessary.
+Nothing happens in business without people— please get that.
+Therefore, some form of networking will always be necessary.

-Why?
-Because there are lots of other things you can do with your time and money, so be sure you both ‘like’ people (yes, I said it… some people, whether they are willing to admit it or not, really just don’t like and enjoy interacting with other people)… and are into relationship building prior to committing to using networking in this fashion.
+So, be sure you both ‘like’ people (yes, I said it—some people, whether they are willing to admit it or not, really don’t like and enjoy interacting with other people) and are into relationship building before committing to using networking in this fashion.